Skip to main content

 Note: if a refund was sent offline, you will not see it listed as refund here.

-When refund is paid, increase Refunds & returns account in your P&L for the full sales price.
+• Increase Refunds & returns account in your P&L for the net sales price.

 Note: No COGS impact unless an item is marked as Restocked in Shopify.

-• Increase Refunds & returns in your P&L for the full sales price.
+• Increase Refunds & returns in your P&L for the net sales price.

 • Reduce Undeposited Funds.